omar123487/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8-8-James_Bond - a script that sets the permissions of the owner and group to no permissions and world to all the permissions.

 9-John_Doe  -a script that sets the mode of the file hello to -rwxr-x-wx.

+10-mirror_permissions - a script that sets the mode of the file hello the same as the file olleh.